Grhanas/easyAI/docs/README.md

 The application lets you select any YOLO model and any video file from your computer.

-The next versions of tthis application will include annotation tools, YOLO model

-training, and real-time object detection from various sources (camera, images, etc.)
+The next versions of this application will include annotation tools, YOLO model training, and real-time object detection from various sources (camera, images, etc.)

 -